C2DH/-digital-monography/docs/development/concerns.md

 # Concerns

+## Dependencies

+* MyST, mystmd and the whole ecosystem - currently open sourced, but the licencing can always change.
+* docx - Microsoft can change the output of its word processor without notice.

 ## Data transformation (e.g. transforming file from .docx to .md)

 Please remember that markdown is an ambiguous format.